Sexual harassment: Organizational policies and procedures

+Bench at the Cologne Central Library painted with "No place for sexual harassment" in German.

 Studies show that organizational climate (an organization's tolerance, policy, procedure etc.) and workplace environment are essential for understanding the conditions in which sexual harassment is likely to occur, and the way its victims will be affected (yet, research on specific policy and procedure, and awareness strategies is lacking).
 Another element which increases the risk for sexual harassment is the job's gender context (having few women in the close working environment or practicing in a field which is perceived as atypical for women).

 Although research on occupational sexual assault is still in its infancy, the European Union reports that 40–50% of women report having encountered inappropriate sexual conduct or sexual harassment at work (World Health Organization, 2012).
-According to Burn (2018), In order to reduce sexual harassment, organisational climates and circumstances that support sexual harassment must change.
+According to Burn (2018), to reduce sexual harassment, organizational climates and circumstances that support sexual harassment must change.
 Changes to the normative environments that sustain sexual harassment include the adoption of explicit anti-harassment rules and practices.
 Sexual harassment rules have the potential to deter sexual harassment and provide victims with channels for redress.
 According to Medeiros (2019), the current endeavor puts out a framework for creating workplace sexual harassment prevention programmes and is based on research on training and development, college sexual assault, and workplace sexual harassment.
 The suggestions for preventing sexual harassment are mostly based on the research on sexual assault on college campuses.
 The persistent curiosity in and study of educational institutions for sexual assault preventative measures, despite this approach's shortcomings, has produced a database of researched interventions that fills in the gaps left by the dearth of empirical studies on sexual assault preventive interventions.
-Additionally, sexual harassment and assault have been characterized as a continuum where less severe behaviors have the potential to escalate into more violent acts over time if left unchecked (Department of Defence, 2014; Fitzgerald,1993).
-Hence, even if sexual harassment and assault are distinct behavior's, their increasing prevalence indicates that interventions ought to address the entire range of behaviors', particularly considering the restricted time and financial resources allocated to educational programs.
+Additionally, sexual harassment and assault have been characterized as a continuum where less severe behaviors have the potential to escalate into more violent acts over time if left unchecked (Department of Defense, 2014; Fitzgerald,1993).
+Hence, even if sexual harassment and assault are distinct behaviors, their increasing prevalence indicates that interventions ought to address the entire range of behaviors, particularly considering the restricted time and financial resources allocated to educational programs.